yyccbb/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **While the app is running**, edits to the `addressbook.json` file while not be reflected in the UI.
+2. **While the app is running**, edits to the `addressbook.json` file will not be reflected in the UI.
 To view the changes, rerun the application.
 --------------------------------------------------------------------------------------------------------------------

 ## Command summary